gaidea/TikTok-Video-Downloader/README.md

-# TikTok Video Downloader 🚀
+# TikTok Video Downloader Without Watermark🚀

-This project is a **GUI-based TikTok video downloader** that allows users to search and download TikTok videos effortlessly.
+This project is a **GUI-based TikTok video downloader** that allows users to search and download TikTok videos effortlessly, **without watermarks**.

 ---
 ## 🎯 Features

 ✅ **Search & Download:** Easily search and download TikTok videos.
+✅ **Watermark-Free Downloads:** Download TikTok videos without watermarks.
 ✅ **Modern UI:** Built with CustomTkinter for a sleek, user-friendly experience.
 ✅ **Progress Bar:** Tracks download progress in real-time.
 ✅ **No Duplicate Downloads:** Ensures that the same video is not downloaded multiple times.